 - your goals aren’t clear enough,

 - or you don’t have the strategies to move from dream to action.

 Setting goals that you’ll achieve

 There’s a process to getting this right, and it starts with knowing what’s important to you (your values), and then you can understand what your goals are (your vision), then turning this vision into a strategy to make it happen.
 Over the month of January I will be posting blogs and tips to support you through this process.
 It’s something you can do alone, though works best if someone can work with you, and of course a coach is going to be the best support.

-You might want to start by checking out this blog posts that will help you lay the foundations for success and examine how to change your career:
+You might want to start by checking out these 2 blog posts that will help you lay the foundations for success and examine how to change your career:

 So, what are your values?

 If you’re not happy with the way things are, it’s likely your work is at odds with your values.
 I’m regularly coaching women who have become desperately unhappy at work but are unclear how to change career, and this is at the heart of it.
 A good place to start is by asking yourself ‘what’s important to me now [about work/ about my relationships/ about my life]?’
 This is how you start to understand your values – the things that you believe are important in the way you live and work.
 Your values should determine your priorities, and in some way provide a measure of whether your life is turning out as you intended it to.

 I regularly assess my values, as whilst they don’t necessarily change that often, the priority order does.
 Say for instance, your partner has been made redundant, then financial security is likely to move to the top.

 As I’ve coached more and more women this year who want to know how to change career, I have started to notice a value shift around meaning in their work.
 Their definition of success changes, and they feel if they are to invest so much time in their work, then it has to be worth it, and mean something more than financial gain.
 It’s not surprising, as we women juggle so many priorities, that this should become increasingly important with age.